EUROOT DAy 6

 We are running 13t rear and 30t front.

-The bottom bracket of the frame is a BMX style mid BB.
-We fitted a classic 48 splined 19mm axle 3 piece crank with 19mm mid bottom bracket.
-Any BMX cranks will fit fine with the appropiate fitting bearings.
-If you prefer the feel of aluminium mtb cranks, they will work with a “mid to euro conversion” then your regular MTB bottom bracket will be compatible.
+The bottom bracket of the frame is a BMX style Mid BB.
+We fitted a classic 48 splined 19mm axle 3 piece crank with 19mm Mid bottom bracket.
+Any BMX cranks will fit fine with the appropiate fitting bearings, however, our frame has a 74mm wide BB shell, so ideally you’d have BB with a wide (50mm+) centre spacer.
+Federal Mid BB’s are 51mm.

 Seating